-There is this story called “Acres of Diamond,” and I am not sure if it is a true story or not, but it is a very famous story and some of us have heard it before.
+There is this story called “Acres of Diamonds,” and I am not sure if it is a true story or not, but it is a very famous story and some of us have heard it before.
 The story tells that there was an African farmer who heard tales about other farmers who had made millions by discovering diamond mines in various areas in Africa continent.
-He believed in these stories, therefore he decided he was going to become one of them, and so, he sold his farm.
+He believed in these stories, therefore he decided he was going to become one of them, and so he sold his farm.
 After he sold his farm, off he went and spent the rest of his life wandering in several areas of Africa continent making his dream come true.
 Unfortunately unlike the tales he has heard, for whatever reasons things didn’t work out for him, and he was unsuccessfully to make millions from those diamond mines he had found.
 Finally after getting tired of everything, he threw himself into a river and drowned.
 Now, to the man who had bought his farm, one day he happened to be crossing the small stream on the farm, and then suddenly there was a bright flash of blue and red light from the bottom of the stream.
 He bent down to see what it was, and found out it was a good-sized beautiful stone, therefore he decided to bring it with him, and put it on his fireplace mantel at home as a decor.
 Several weeks, months, or years later maybe, he had this visitor visited him at his home.
 This visitor saw the sparkling stone displayed on the fireplace mantel, and looked closely at it, and almost fainted.
 He asked this farmer if he knew what he had found, and he said ‘no.’ And the visitor told him that he had found one of the largest diamonds ever discovered.
 And so the visitor decided to inspect the entire farmland, and then he discovered it was full of such stones, though not as large as the one on the farmer’s fireplace mantel.
 To make the story short, the farmland turned out to be one of the most productive diamond mines on the entire Africa continent.
-Apparently, the first farmer had owned acres of diamonds, but he didn’t look closely enough, and instead he went to look for them somewhere else.
+Apparently the first farmer had owned acres of diamonds, but he didn’t look closely enough, and instead he went to look for them somewhere else.

 Sometimes you don’t have to look very far; you might be surprised and find out that you may have acres of diamonds in your own yard.
 If you look very close, think deeply, and work a little harder and smarter, and persist a bit longer, who knows right?
 There are so many lessons from this story, and I have listed six of them for us to learn from it.